bionicdl-sustech/ACDC4Robot/MethodExplanation.md

 # Method Explanation
+Fusion 360 API provides a unified way to return informations that can be used in URDF and SDFormat.
+All the coordinates, vectors is represented w.r.t world coordinate, which is the coordinate of the root component.
+Thus, to make all these information is suitable for robot description format, some coordinates transformations are necessory.

 ## Fusion360 Assembly Structure

 ## URDF Structure
 URDF (Unified Robot Description Format) is a xml-based format to describe a robot.
 It is the most widely-used robot description format and supported by plentiful simulators.
 Although [URDF's specifications](http://wiki.ros.org/urdf/XML) has been expanded with abilities to model sensors and describe robot state, it is mostly used with `joint` and `link` elements in a tree structure.